Computer-Science-Association/mindturner-hints/README.md

 #### Stage 5:

 Q1.
-Heard of a Spectrometer?
+Heard of a Spectrogram?

 #### Stage 6: